ezekieldsanchez/Project-X/README.md

 Single-player, Top-down, role-playing, action game inspired by popular titles.

 <b>Idea</b>:<br/>
-Project X is an exploration adventure game where you overcome the tribulations you are too afraid to face.
+Project X is an exploration adventure game where you overcome the tribulations you fear.
 Nobody is free of fear or worry.
 Others face it head-on, while many are lost and fall into despair.
 No matter what choice one makes, it will inevitably affect everything.